RXT-G ACP BackTracker Steering system Updated: 2012.03

 Here are the wheel sensors.
 One reports speed and the other reports direction back to the PCB.

 The following set of pictures show the rack and pinion (worm gear) assembly.
-This assembly also holds the servo motor and gears.
+This assembly also holds gears.

 The servo motor has a white support rim where a cap mounts to ensure water tight operations.